ramparvathaneni1/node-express-jwt-gold-codes-lesson/README.md

 #### Set-up

+1. **Fork this repository to your personal GitHub Enterprise account.**

-1. git clone this repo then `cd` into the starter code folder.
+2. `git clone` *your forked repo* then `cd` into the `starter` code folder.

-1. npm install a few packages: `npm install jsonwebtoken express-jwt`
+3. npm install a few packages: `npm install jsonwebtoken express-jwt`

-1. We're using an npm package called `dotenv` to set up an environment variable secret key for our token.
+4. We're using an npm package called `dotenv` to set up an environment variable secret key for our token.
 In the root of the starter folder, `touch .env` and add the `JWT_SECRET` below (_it could be anything_).

     ```js
     JWT_SECRET='somethingsupersecretandhardtoguess'
     ```

-1. You can start your server with `nodemon app.js`.
+5. You can start your server with `nodemon app.js`.
 In the browser, go to `localhost:3000` and you should see this.

     ![](./assets/express-starter.png)